 Partner, Real Estate Department at Nutter

-Mr. Ayoub leads Nutter, a top-tier, full-service law firm with 150 attorneys headquartered in Boston where it has deep roots and a long-standing reputation for business savvy and pragmatism.
+Mr. Ayoub chairs Nutter, a top-tier, full-service law firm with 150 attorneys headquartered in Boston where it has deep roots and a long-standing reputation for business savvy and pragmatism.
 Nutter’s real estate group of 40 lawyers has a substantial national practice, representing clients on transactions involving properties located in almost every state.
 Locally, Nutter has represented 7 of the 10 largest developers in Massachusetts.

 In 2020 alone, Nutter negotiated and closed 120 commercial property acquisitions and dispositions involving approximately 15 million square feet; represented clients in over $6 billion in real estate financings; represented institutional landlords and national tenants in the leasing of more than 10 million square feet of laboratory, office, industrial and retail space; and permitted 75 real estate developments, totaling over 11 million square feet, which include mixed-use, office, life science, retail, industrial, multi-family, affordable housing, senior living, academic and health care projects including many of the most high-profile transactions in the region.

 Additionally, Mr. Ayoub has extensive experience representing clients in complex debt reorganizations.
 He is a prior co-chair of the Real Estate Finance and Workout/Foreclosure Section of the Massachusetts Bar Association’s Real Estate Section.
 Moreover, Mr. Ayoub is involved in several civic, professional, and charitable organizations.
 He is Chair Emeritus and a member of the Executive Committee of the Greater Boston Chamber of Commerce.
-During his term, the Chamber adopted and actively pursued its stated purpose “to make Greater Boston the best place for all businesses and all people to thrive” and developed a strategic plan focused on key issues for the region, including transportation, housing, health care, economic opportunity, education and climate readiness.
+During his term as Board Chair, the Chamber adopted and actively pursued its stated purpose “to make Greater Boston the best place for all businesses and all people to thrive” and developed a strategic plan focused on key issues for the region, including transportation, housing, health care, economic opportunity, education and climate readiness.
 He also is a member and past president of the Board of Directors of the Real Estate Finance Association.

 Architecture Firm of the Year